9596. Word processor

 print(w, end=" ")

 Otherwise, the word w should be printed on a new line.
-Let the length ptr of the new current line be equal to lw.
+Set the value of ptr for the new line to lw.

 else: